 How to choose your channels

 As a marketer, I must understand in which stage my customers are in, so I can target them with the right message and media.
 Why?

-Well, there’s a big difference between scrolling on Instagram and buying some pizza.
+Well, there’s a big difference between scrolling on Instagram and buying a pair of second-hand sneakers.
 You will talk differently on Instagram and on your website checkout page.

 Creating the ideal journey through different media will help you make sure you create the right content for each and every platform you use.

 The story you are building with your marketing funnel

 Your marketing funnel is not just a series of random calls to action.
 Your marketing funnel should lead people through a story.